miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 1. Click **Load Model**.
     The file explorer opens.
-2. Select the _Linear Regression Pro model_ that you would like to open.
+2. Select the _TrendLine model_ that you would like to open.
 3. Click **Open**.
     The model’s linear regression formula, R<sup>2</sup>, MSE values and prediction function appear.
 You can now enter a new input value and receive a predicted output value.